Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - guten rarity all 2p5k
 - new loop tokenize end token when merging removed

+guten-rarity-log-rarity-mod-2p3k-cut-20k
+- gutenberg sorted based on rarity + log rarity
+- modified to remov refrences
+- cut at 29k based on quality of sent

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh